tekartik/process_run.dart/packages/process_run/doc/shell.md

 # Shell

 Allows to run script from Mac/Windows/Linux in a portable way.
-Empty lines are added for lisibility
+Empty lines are added for readibility

 ```dart
 var shell = Shell();